Emergency Resources: ( numbers are in the 206 area code unless otherwise noted)

 Physical Plant 543-3010

-If you discover structural barriers, please complete and return the Structural Barriers Report Form.
+If you discover structural barriers, please complete the Barrier to Accessibility Report Form.
 These reports will be considered during the University's planning and budgeting for structural improvements.

 If barriers affect your access for particular activities, please call or email Disability Resources for Students (543-8924 or 543-8925 V/TTY) (email@example.com)